 Create Backup Schedule

-This section describes how to create a schedule to automatically start backups.
+This article explains how to create a schedule to automatically start backups.

 Backup scheduling is based on full backups and incremental backups.
 For more information, see Backup Essentials.

-Do not add or remove nodes on the archive volume or on the data volume being backed up while the backup is in progress.
+Do not add or remove nodes on the archive volume or on the data volume being backed up while a backup is in progress.

 Do not stop the database while a backup is in progress.